-It’s a beautiful moment and an amazing honour when someone asks you to be their bridesmaid, however, outside of being beside the bride on her wedding day, what else does it include?
+It’s a beautiful moment and an amazing honour when someone asks you to be their bridesmaid but what does it include?

 In this blog, we wanted to cover a closer look into the duties of a bridesmaid and what to expect after you’ve taken on the honour of becoming one.
 Being a bridesmaid may not always be glitz and glamour but in the end, it’s certainly more than worth it!